Archdiocese of Gatineau

 The Archdiocese of Gatineau (Archidioecesis Gatinensis) is a Latin Church ecclesiastical territory or diocese situated in the province of Quebec.
-The Archdiocese of Gatineau is the metropolitan of its ecclesiastical province, which also contains three suffragan dioceses: Dioceses of Amos, Mont-Laurier and Rouyn-Noranda.
+The Archdiocese of Gatineau is the metropolitan of its ecclesiastical province, which also contains two suffragan dioceses: Dioceses of Amos and Rouyn-Noranda.
 It is currently led by Archbishop Paul-André Durocher.

 As of 2006, the archdiocese contains 61 parishes, 47 active diocesan priests, 29 religious priests, and 231,000 Catholics.
 It also has 202 women religious, and 39 religious brothers.

 Diocesan bishops

 The following is a list of the bishops and archbishops of Gatineau and their terms of service: